 What's a Bustle?

-Sometimes simple, but often complex, with 1-20+ points depending on the gown.
+Varies from the simple to complex, with 1-20+ points depending on the gown/train details.

 Most bustles are secured after the bridal ceremony, when it's time to move around/mix with people/dance at your event.
 Try to have someone attend one of your last fittings to practice securing the bustle.
 I'll also make an instruction card showing the bustle points and how to secure them.

-Here are several bustles I've created at Fitting Sewlutions by Sue Tenney.
-The first seven show the train before and after it's bustled, the rest show only the bustled view.
+Below are several bustles I've created - the first several show the train before and after it's bustled, the rest show only the bustled view.
 Enjoy!

 Long Lace Bridal Gown Train Bustled in External Style

 White Organza and Horsehair Wedding Gown Train

 White Organza and Horsehair Bridal Gown Bustled

 Satin Charmeuse Wedding Gown Train

 Satin Charmeuse Bridal Gown Bustled in Suspended Style